Jasonzhou78/MVC-AS2-gitDeskTop_NEW/ZhijunsBooks/ReadMe.txt

 --modify it, rebuild, succeeded
 --
 20211201
-2100  comparing with standard file
+2100  comparing with standard file on github comparing area folder
---comparing area folder
 --make changes for file ProductController.cs, all files in controllers and views --my Area/Admin/Views/Category/Index.cshtml is different, keep my version --upadate Upsert file in Area/Admin/Views/Category/;